 Joining the dots

 The Higher Education Principles should be one element of a holistic government approach to improving the care system and journey for young people.
 There should be a focus on how well local authorities are acting as corporate parents, and how primary and secondary schools, further education colleges and other relevant agencies support those in care and work in collaboration with universities.

 Starting at a young age, children and young people in care need positive role models and people around them that believe in them, see their potential, help them build maintain their aspirations to aim high and celebrate their achievements with them.
 They need stable, lasting relationships with professionals they like and trust, not the constant change of too many different social workers, foster carers, teachers – new strangers to them every time.

-The role of schools is recognised in Department for Education policy through designated teachers and virtual schools.
+The role of schools is recognised in government policy through designated teachers and virtual schools.
 But what about further education colleges?
 Can it be right that there is still no statutory guidance for further education on supporting children in care and care leavers?
 There needs to be a recognition of the role further education plays and the options of non-traditional pathways to and delivery of higher education it provides.
-Students with care experience are significantly more likely to enter higher education with qualifications other than A-Levels.
+Students with care experience are significantly more likely to enter higher education with qualifications other than A-levels.

 Gold standard in care